rotundasoftware/parcelify/README.md

 $ parcelify index.js -j bundle.js -c bundle.css
 ```

-Now bundle.css contains all the styles that correspond to the index.js entry point.
+Now bundle.css contains all the styles that correspond to the index.js entry point, and bundle.js is browserify's output.

 ## Usage